ihandrian/LinuxEssential_Tools/README.md

 # LinuxEssential_Tools
-I'm just being lazy for installing essential package in Linux, this created based on personal preference.
-You can change as your preference.
+I'm just being lazy for installing essential package in Linux ye functional.
+I create this  based on personal preference.
+You can change as your need.

 Here's a quick rundown :